Group-2D/Demo-Project/docs/source/algorithm.rst

-Algorithm.py
+Algorithm.with_db_functionality.py
 ----------------

-To run the algorithm, press play on VS Code.
+To run the algorithm, press play in a Python IDE of your choice.
 Now, it should work.

 Use Case Example
 -----------------